Arch7399/cryptotrak_v2/README.md

   - Designed to be easily extensible.
 You can add new filters, indicators, or modify the scoring algorithm with minimal changes to the code.

+## Further Ongoing Upgrades

+- **Backtesting**:
+  - The backtesting framework to evaluate how different threshold combinations would perform using historical data, helping to understand the effectiveness of filters over time.

+- **Machine Learning Optimization**:
+  - Using techniques like grid search or genetic algorithms, to optimize the thresholds based on historical performance.

+- **UI Development**:
+  - For better visualization of the analysis results.

 ## Main Components

 - `config.py`: